Madharaasi: Theatrical

 Madharaasi was theatrically released on 5 September 2025.
 Apart from the original Tamil language, it was also released in dubbed versions in Telugu, Kannada, Malayalam and Hindi languages, with the Hindi version titled Dil Madharaasi.

 Distribution

 Prathyangira Cinemas acquired the distribution rights of the film for the United States.
 Phars Films bought the overseas distribution rights of the film, and 4 Seasons Creations distributed the film in Europe.
-Karmic Films distributed the film including its Hindi dubbed version in North India.
+Karmic Films distributed the film including its Hindi dubbed version in North India.Fivestar AV distributed the film in Malaysia.

 Home media

 The film began streaming on Amazon Prime Video from 1 October 2025 in Tamil and dubbed versions of Telugu, Hindi, Malayalam and Kannada languages and the satellite rights were purchased by Zee Tamil and Zee Thirai.

 Reception

 Critical response

 Madharaasi received mixed to positive reviews from critics, who praised the lead cast's performances (particularly Sivakarthikeyan, Vasanth and Jammwal) and action sequences, while the predictable plot and inconsistent screenplay received criticism.

 Several critics described the film as Murugadoss' strongest work in recent years, drawing comparisons to the quality and style of his early days.
 Sajin Shrijith of The Week gave 3.5/5 stars and wrote "Sivakarthikeyan plays a trauma-riddled yet empowered hero in a film with some neatly done high-octane action sequences, self-aware narrative, and surprising merits that overshadow its minor flaws."
 Avinash Ramachandran of Cinema Express gave 3/5 stars and wrote "Vidyut Jammwal steals the show in Madharaasi, with Sivakarthikeyan establishing his evolution as an actor, but it is a Murugadoss show that steers home this mad ride" The Times of India gave 3/5 stars and wrote, "AR Murugadoss returns to form with a muscular action entertainer that finds its anchor in Sivakarthikeyan's robust performance as a man with Fregoli delusion."